TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/tkr-kanban_case_study.md

 ## Understanding the Dual-User Problem

 This was fundamentally a **dual-interface design challenge**.
-I needed to understand how both users—human (me) and AI agents—naturally wanted to interact with task information.
+I needed to understand how both users—myself and AI agents—naturally wanted to interact with task information.

-**What I needed as a human:**
+**What I needed as a person:**
 - Visual board showing task distribution across columns
 - Drag-and-drop to move cards between states
 - Quick scanning to understand project status